 No. The control wiring for each fan is home-run to the panel, rather than being daisy-chained from one fan to the next.
 As a result, a single fan failure will not affect the other fans in the array.

-If one fan in an array does fan, it is easily replaced without affecting the structure of the array.
+If one fan in an array does fail, it is easily replaced without affecting the structure of the array.
 The fan can be four bolts in the corners of the mounting plate.
 Replacement fans are typically in stock.

 Working with Mainstream: